Mani-Tyagi-1/EcomEdge/README.md

-# MERN Ecommerce Website
+# EcomEdge

-***Welcome to the repository for our ecommerce website built with the MERN stack (MongoDB, Express.js, React, and Node.js).
+***Welcome to the repository for our ecommerce website (EcomEdge) built with the MERN stack (MongoDB, Express.js, React, and Node.js).
 This project aims to create a full-featured ecommerce platform that provides a seamless shopping experience for users.***

 ![Thumbnail](/thumb.png)